A19990/A19990/README.md

 ### 👋 Hi, I'm Alberto!

-💼 **Data Engineer** with 3+ years of international experience (Spain & US) in large-scale data migration, data quality validation, and orchestration projects across insurance, banking, and retail sectors.
-I build cloud-native, scalable solutions that turn raw data into reliable insights.
+💼 **Data Engineer** with a Master’s in Data Science & Big Data and 3+ years of experience building scalable data pipelines for global clients in banking, retail, and insurance.
+Skilled in Azure, Snowflake, Python, and SQL with a focus on data quality, automation, and GDPR compliance.
+Collaborative and adaptable, eager to contribute to innovative tech ecosystems

 ---